 Our Commitment to Your Family

 Our Lady of Lourdes is committed to meeting the needs of students with a wide variety of learning abilities and skills.
 Math and Language Arts programs are structured to provide appropriate instruction for students – whatever their level of ability.
 Our K-2 leveled language arts program is designed to ensure that all students have a solid grasp of basic reading skills before entering 3rd grade.
-The standard for middle school math program is for all students to complete Algebra I. Higher achieving math students may complete geometry in the 8th grade, giving them a head start in high school.
+The standard for middle school math program is for students to complete Algebra I. Higher achieving math students may complete geometry in the 8th grade, giving them a head start in high school.

 Read the Archdiocese of Seattle statement on Meeting and Exceeding the Common Core.

 - Physical Education